Austin Hedges Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 28th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.70).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.69).

-- The Athletics allow the most home runs in baseball (101 total, 1.7 per game).
+- Athletics pitchers combine to surrender 101 total home runs at a clip of 1.6 per game (most in baseball).

-- The left-hander last pitched on Wednesday against the Atlanta Braves, when he went six innings, allowing one earned run while giving up four hits.
+- In his last time out on Wednesday against the Atlanta Braves, the right-hander threw 4 2/3 innings, allowing three earned runs while surrendering five hits.

-- In 11 games this season, the 27-year-old has put up a 4.37 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .237 to opposing hitters.
+- The 29-year-old has amassed an ERA of 8.12, with 9.1 strikeouts per nine innings, in 10 games this season.
+Opponents have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.